magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_four-noble-truths.md

 to do with them.
 Why do human beings have minds like this?
 Being ignorant is not so good, but even when I tell them, they still don’t listen.
 I don’t know what more I can do.
 People are so full of doubts in their practice, they’re always doubting.
-They all want to go to but they don’t want to walk the path.
+They all want to go to Nibbāna, but they don’t want to walk the path.
 It’s baffling.
 When I tell them to meditate they’re afraid, or if not afraid then just plain sleepy.
 Mostly they like to do the things I don’t teach.
 When I met the Venerable Abbot here I asked him what his followers were like.
 He said they’re the same.
 This is the pain of being a teacher.

 The teaching I will present to you today is a way to solve problems in the present moment, in this present life.
 Some people say that they have